penggenchang/DTF-and-Seizure-Network/README.md

 2. Graph visualization, which plots the network graph with nodes and edges;
 3. Density comparison, which plots the boxplots of network density.

-Partial results have been disclosured in the recently-published work:
+Partial results have been disclosured in the following work:

-G. Peng, M. Nourani and J. Harvey, "Type-Specific Seizure Network Analysis For RNS Target Selection in Multifocal Patients", IEEE-EMBS International Conference on Biomedical and Health Informatics (BHI), Nov.
+G. Peng, M. Nourani and J. Harvey, "Type-Specific seizure network analysis for RNS target selection in multifocal patients", IEEE-EMBS International Conference on Biomedical and Health Informatics (BHI), Nov.
 2024, Houston. https://openreview.net/forum?id=prgSnJn2qb